All photos by Sara Maria Salamone

 The site, initially created in 2003 to house rare religious artifacts, was transformed in 2008 into the Brooklyn outpost of Torah Animal World, an educational taxidermy trifecta that also includes branches in the Catskills and Lakewood, NJ.

 Meant to bring the stories of the Torah to life through an immersive real-life diorama, the museum presents a highly idiosyncratic vision of the natural world.
-Otters hang out with giraffes, foxes mingle with VCRs, and you’ll have a chance to touch a 3,500-year-old deerskin Torah from Aleppo, Syria.
+Otters hang out with giraffes, foxes mingle with VCRs, and you’ll have a chance to touch a 3,500 year deerskin Torah from Aleppo, Syria.

 The artifact center, also known as the Living Torah Museum, holds some of the “rarest treasures in history,” some older than similar counterparts in the Metropolitan Museum of Art.
-There's an ancient makeup container supposedly used by a queen of Ancient Egypt, sixth-century throwing daggers, 2,300-year-old Greek dreidels, the “best-preserved gladiator trident in the world,” and ancient ostrich eggs you’re encouraged to punch to test their durability.
+There's an ancient make-up container supposedly used by the Queen of Egypt, 6th century throwing daggers, 2,300-year-old Greek dreidels, the “best preserved gladiator trident in the world,” and ancient ostrich eggs you’re encouraged to punch for durability.

 Rabbi Deutsch believes that touching religious and cultural artifacts is the best way to learn about ancient history.
 As he frequently stated on his "non-Yiddish speaking tour," “I believe if you touch history, history touches you.”